mosin26/autoencoding_models/README.md

 ## Keras Autoencoders

-This repository contains configuration files for different Keras autoencoder models.
+This repository contains configuration files for different Keras autoencoding models.

 You can load and train the models as the following: